Border Enforcement Section

 The Section hosts six dedicated coordinator positions: the Financial Fraud Enforcement Coordinator; the Health Care Fraud Coordinator; the Mortgage Fraud Coordinator; the Defense Procurement Fraud Coordinator; the Bankruptcy Fraud Coordinator; and one of the Office's Discovery Coordinators.

-The Section works in close coordination with the Civil Division, administrative and regulatory agencies such as the SEC, and the Office’s Forfeiture and Financial Litigation Unit to maximize the impact of prosecutions.
+The Section works in close coordination with the Civil Division, administrative and regulatory agencies such as the SEC, and the Office’s Asset Recovery Section to maximize the impact of prosecutions.

 National Security and Cybercrimes Section